-To repay a portion of the outstanding principal amount of the Energy System Refunding Revenue Bonds, Series 2001, and to pay for costs associated with the bond issue.
+The Series 2011 Bonds were issued to repay a portion of the outstanding principal amount of the Energy System Refunding Revenue Bonds, Series 2001.

-The Bonds are payable solely from and secured by a lien and pledge of the Net Revenues of the City's Energy System on a parity with its Energy System Revenue Bonds, Series 2010C, Energy System Revenue Bonds, Series 2010B, Energy System Refunding Revenue Bonds, Series 2010A, Energy System Refunding Revenue Bonds, Series 2010, Energy System Refunding Revenue Bonds, Series 2005, Energy System Refunding Revenue Bonds, Series 2001, Energy System Refunding Revenue Bonds, Series 2005, Energy System Refunding Revenue Bonds, Series 2001, Energy System Refunding Revenue Bonds, Series 2005, Energy System Refunding Revenue Bonds, Series 2001, Ene
+The Bonds are payable solely from and secured by a lien and pledge of the Net Revenues of the City's Energy System on a parity with its Energy System Revenue Bonds, Series 2010C, Energy System Revenue Bonds, Series 2010B, Energy System Refunding Revenue Bonds, Series 2010A, Energy System Refunding Revenue Bonds, Series 2010, Energy System Refunding Revenue Bonds, Series 2005, Energy System Refunding Revenue Bonds, Series 2005, Energy System Refunding Revenue Bonds, Series 2001 and Energy System Refunding Revenue Bonds, Series 1998A.